Managed SSL integration with Azure Key Vault

 - Fill out “Certificate Name” with a memorable name (This is just for easy reference and will not go into the certificate)

-Ensure that “Type of Certificate Authority (CA) is set to “Certificate issued by an Integrated CA” and that “Certificate Authority” is set to the name of the integration (Fx.
-TRUSTZONE-MSSL from earlier in guide)
+Ensure that “Type of Certificate Authority (CA) is set to “Certificate issued by an Integrated CA” and that “Certificate Authority” is set to the name of the integration:

 You can set up the auto-renewal with “Lifetime Action Type”.
 The maximum number of days you can renew the certificate before is 30 days, so you should not set this value higher.

 If you set the percentage lifetime, ensure that you do not try to renew more than 30 days before expiration.